giactitti/SZ/README.md

 ## Credits

-Giacomo Titti and Alessandro Sarretta, Padova, November 2021
+Giacomo Titti, Alessandro Sarretta and Luigi Lombardo, Padova, November 2021

-please cite as: Giacomo Titti, & Alessandro Sarretta.
+please cite as: Giacomo Titti, Alessandro Sarretta and Luigi Lombardo.
 (2020, May 25).
 CNR-IRPI-Padova/SZ: SZ plugin (Version v1.0).
 Zenodo.

 ## Contacts
 If you have any problem, please pull request or write to giacomotitti@gmail.com